navidakbari/Source-Channel-Coding/README.md

 ## How it Works?

-**Source Coding**: For source coding, I implemented **huffman tree** as source coder and decoder.
+**Source Coding**: For source coding, I implemented `huffman tree` as source coder and decoder.
 This tree build based on the alphabets we have and their frequency.
 The frequency of the alphabets are in `freq.txt` file.

-**Channel Coding**: In this part, channel encoding implemented by a convolutional encoder, using below state machine.
+**Channel Coding**: In this part, channel encoding implemented by a `convolutional encoder`, using below state machine.

 <img src="./Images/1.png" width="300">